-I am an award-winning Producer/Project Manager with a background in Interactive Art.
-I am transitioning to be a Creative, staying within advertising and production.
+I am a Creative whose work focuses on emotive audience experiences.
 I believe in the power of technology, in its ability to give agency to users in a way that you cannot replicate with other mediums.
-I believe in the depth of the empathy you can achieve by transporting someone to view the world as another, or by bringing an unreachable experience to someone's phone.
+I believe in the depth of empathy you can achieve by transporting someone to view the world as another, or by bringing an unreachable experience to a handheld device.
 The fast pace of technological development drives my fervent curiosity and need to continuously learn.
-I believe in the need to stand by your creative vision and in being the motivation that drives a team to create something outstanding.
-Now I am looking to pour my enthusiasm into a digital creative role to bring my ambitious ideas to life.Locked Pro Plan feature
+I believe in the need to stand by your creative vision and to make that vision a reality with empowering motivation that drives a team to create something outstanding.
+Ultimately, I believe in the power of great ideas.
+The power to stop someone in their tracks, interrupt their day, awaken something in them.
+All my work begins with that ambition.
+I have two years of industry experience as an award winning Producer/Project manager at UNIT9.
+During those two years I developed a strategic mindset and an understanding of the creative approach.
+I have worked on over 15 productions, ranging from AI Chabots to Snapchat games to VR experiences to websites where I oversaw design work and creative strategy.Locked Pro Plan feature

 Working across a diverse range of digital platforms, I lead teams to produce award-winning content and managed never before done technological projects.
 Overseeing the creative production closely to ensure a high standard.